MIT-SPARK/Spark-DSG/README.md

 This is the core c++ library that contains the dynamic scene graph data-structure used by Hydra.
 It also has python bindings.

+### Change Notes

+- 3/16/24: Updated dependencies to use system libraries for `nlohmann_json`.
+You will need to install it either via `sudo apt install nlohmann-json3-dev` or use `rosdep` to update dependencies.

 ### Acknowledgements and Disclaimer

 **Acknowledgements:** This work was partially funded by the AIA CRA FA8750-19-2-1000, ARL DCIST CRA W911NF-17-2-0181, and ONR RAIDER N00014-18-1-2828.